Septic Arthritis - Ways to Manage Joint Infection

 What Are the Complications of Septic Arthritis?

-What Are the Steps to Improve Recovery Post Treatment?
+Steps to Improve Recovery Post-Treatment?

 When the symptoms start to ease after treatment, getting the affected joints moving again is essential.
 A gentle movement helps faster recovery and prevents long-term stiffness or restricted activities.

 A physiotherapist can advise specific exercises to help get the joint moving.
 With gentle exercise and completing the entire antibiotic regimen as prescribed, most people fully recover without long-term damage.
 However, certain cases may show aggravated symptoms or delayed recovery.
+If the pain persists following the treatment mentioned above, the following may be done:

 • Resting from time to time prevents overuse or abuse of the affected joint.